 How soon should I bring my child to the dentist?

-It is recommended that your child see a dentist by their first birthday.
+Your child should see a dentist by their first birthday.
 The sooner they sit in the dental chair, the more likely they will continue to practice lifelong preventative care for their smiles.
 Additionally, we aim to monitor the development of your child’s dental structures so that we can address minor issues before they develop into major dental concerns.

 How often should I bring myself and my family to the dentist?